Nashville comes through after Jelly Roll forgets to order dressing

 NASHVILLE, Tenn.
 (WKRN) — It’s a classic mistake.
-Antioch native Jelly Roll waited a little too long to order a staple of his Thanksgiving feast — the dressing.
+Nashville, Tennessee native Jelly Roll waited a little too long to order a staple of his Thanksgiving feast — the dressing.

-Facing a holiday without one of the best sides, the musician took to TikTok to ask for help, and Nashville came through for the big guy.
+Facing a holiday without one of the best sides, the musician took to TikTok to ask for help, and Nashville came through for him.

 A fan helped hook Jelly Roll up with Barr’s Music City Soul Food in South Nashville, which is one of Jelly’s favorite restaurants.